 This post may contain affiliate links.
 Please read our disclosure policy.

-Personally, I was first introduced to pizzelle cookies when we were recipe testing for the opening menu of Davide, an Italian restaurant in the Meatpacking District of NYC.
+My first introduction to pizzelle cookies was during recipe testing for the opening menu of Davide, an Italian restaurant in the Meatpacking District of NYC.
 I fell in love with the delicate, crunchy cookies.
-Yes, me, Lindsey, the lover of huge, chewy cookies!
-I then put these little guys on the menu at Peasant, which meant that I got to make hundreds each week, so you came to the right place for your recipe!
+I later put these cookies on the menu at Peasant, where I was the pastry chef.

 What is a pizzelle?

-Pizzelles are crispy Italian cookies flavored with anise.
-They are made in a pizzelle maker, which is like a small waffle iron.
+Pizzelle are crispy, thin Italian cookies flavored with anise.
+They are made in a pizzelle press, which is like a small, shallow waffle iron.
+They have a light, delicate flavor with hints of anise, vanilla and butter.

 • Whole Egg: The eggs are here to add fat, moisture and leavening.
 Beating in the eggs just enough will add a little or a lot of leavening depending on the desired texture.
 Eggs also emulsify the batter and keep everything texturally perfect.